Prospective Students

 Welcome to MCPHS!
 The Office of Student Access and Accommodations (OSAA) is excited to welcome all our new Cardinals to the MCPHS Community.
 If you are an incoming student or if you are a current MCPHS student and are requesting disability-related accommodations for the first time, please follow the steps for requesting reasonable accommodations below.

-Respond to the OSAA email requesting your availability for an intake appointment.
+2. Respond to the OSAA email that will request your availability for an intake appointment.
+The subject line of this email will read, “ACTION REQUIRED: Next Steps for OSAA Accommodation Request.”

-Attend an Intake Appointment with an OSAA staff member.
+3. Attend an intake appointment with an OSAA staff member.

-After the intake appointment, OSAA will review your SRS, supporting documentation and self-report, and make an eligibility determination.
-If you are determined to be eligible for services, an Eligibility Letter will be sent to your MCPHS student email, along with information regarding next steps to implement your eligible accommodations.
+After the intake appointment, OSAA will review your SRS, supporting documentation, and self-report to determine your eligibility.
+If you are deemed eligible, an Eligibility Letter will be sent to your MCPHS student email along with information regarding the next steps to implement your accommodations.

-Determination of reasonable accommodations is a deliberative and collaborative process between the student and the OSAA.
-This process includes the OSAA’s review of third-party documentation provided by the student’s qualified professional.
-MCPHS will consider the student’s disability, history, experience, request, and the unique characteristics of the course, program, or requirement, to determine if a specific accommodation is reasonable.
+Determining reasonable accommodations is a thoughtful and collaborative process involving both the student OSAA.
+This process includes OSAA’s review of third-party documentation provided by your qualified professional.
+MCPHS will take into account your disability, history, experiences, requests, and the unique characteristics of your course, program, or requirement to decide whether a specific accommodation is reasonable.

 Parent/Guardian Resources